ezcater/ezcater_rubocop/README.md

 ### Releasing a New Version

-To release a new version, update the version number in `version.rb`, merge your PR to `main`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version, update the version number in `version.rb`, merge your PR to `main`, and then manually run the "Release Gem" GitHub Action, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing